 Under Solvency II, cash flows in respect of unexpired insurance coverage are removed and included in the calculation of the premium provision.
+The cash flows include an amount for the unexpired risk equalisation as well as policyholder debtors.
 No other valuation adjustment is made as all receivables are receivable within one year.

-Asset Solvency II Value Statutory Accounts Difference €'000 €'000 €'000 Insurance & intermediaries receivables 318,941 588,138 (269,197)
+Solvency II Value Statutory Accounts Difference Asset 2017 2017 2017 €'000 €'000 €'000 Insurance & intermediaries receivables 244,354 638,569 (394,215)